CumulusNetworks/docs/content/cumulus-vx/Set-Up-VMs/GNS3-and-VirtualBox.md

 To run your virtual network under GNS3:

+1. Download and install {{<exlink url="https://www.virtualbox.org" text="VirtualBox">}}.
+2. Download the {{<exlink url="https://cumulusnetworks.com/cumulus-vx/download/" text="VirtualBox OVA image">}} and import all the VMs that you want to run in GNS3 into VirtualBox.
+3. Download and install {{<exlink url="https://www.gns3.com/software" text="GNS3">}}.
-1. Start GNS3.
+4. Start GNS3.
-2. Select **GNS3** \> **Preferences**.
+5. Select **GNS3** \> **Preferences**.
 From the left pane of the Preferences dialog, select **VirtualBox**.
-3. In the **Path to VBoxManage** field, enter the location where VBoxManage is installed.
+6. In the **Path to VBoxManage** field, enter the location where VBoxManage is installed.
 For example: `/usr/bin/VBoxManage`.
-4. From the left pane, select **VirtualBox VMs**, then click **New**.
+7. From the left pane, select **VirtualBox VMs**, then click **New**.
 The **VM list** shows the VirtualBox VMs you set up earlier.

     {{< img src = "/images/cumulus-vx/VX_GNS3_new_VBox_VM.png" >}}

-5. From the **VM list**, select the VM that you want to run in GNS3, then click **Finish**.
+8. From the **VM list**, select the VM that you want to run in GNS3, then click **Finish**.
 The VM you selected appears in the center pane.
 Repeat this step for every VM in the topology that you want to run in GNS3.
-For the example topology above, the VMs are: Cumulus VX-spine1, Cumulus VX-spine2, Cumulus VX-leaf1 and Cumulus VX-leaf2.
+For the example topology above, the VMs are: Cumulus spine01, Cumulus spine02, Cumulus leaf01 and Cumulus leaf02.

     {{< img src = "/images/cumulus-vx/VX_GNS3_VBox_VMs.png" >}}

-6. Enable GNS3 to work with the network interfaces of the VirtualBox VMs.
+9. Enable GNS3 to work with the network interfaces of the VirtualBox VMs.
 Configure the network settings for each VM using the GNS3 interface:

    1. Select a VM in the center pane, then click **Edit**.